hrch3k/youtube-snapcast/README.md

 # youtube-snapcast
-This is a shell script to start youtube video in VLC player and stream it to snapcast server for multiroom listening (Tested only on RPi 4)
+This is a shell script to start youtube video in VLC player and stream it to snapcast server for multiroom listening (Tested on RPi 4 and Debian 10)

 Usage: